The best Disney Halloween movies of all time

 Best Disney Halloween movies: Adventures of Ichabod

-The Adventures of Ichabod and Mr Toad (1949)
+10. The Adventures of Ichabod and Mr Toad (1949)

 Disney has a long history as a studio, and one of its most unsettling cartoons to date comes from the 1940s.
 The Adventures of Ichabod and Mr Toad is an anthology movie that adapts two stories: The Wind and the Willows by Kenneth Grahame and “The Legend of Sleepy Hollow” by Washington Irving.
 The section featuring The Legend of Sleepy Hollow is particularly spooky and still gives us chills to this day.

 Set in October 1790, Ichabod Crane arrives in a town that is soon revealed to be haunted by the ghost of a headless horseman.
-The short story is filled with chase scenes, eery backgrounds, and a creepy soundscape to boot.
+The short story is filled with chase scenes, eerie backgrounds, and a creepy soundscape to boot.
 Truly a terrifying family film for those brave enough to watch it.

 Best Disney Halloween movies: Don't Look Under the Bed

-Don’t Look Under the Bed (1999)
+9. Don’t Look Under the Bed (1999)

-If you haven’t noticed already, when it comes to Disney and Halloween, 90s movies dominate the rankings in terms of quality and scares.
-Which brings us to perhaps one of the most terrifying entries on our list, Don’t Look Under the Bed.
+If you haven’t noticed already, when it comes to Disney and Halloween, ’90s movies dominate the rankings in terms of quality and scares.
+Which brings us to perhaps one of the most terrifying entries on our list: Don’t Look Under the Bed.

 The Boogeyman is the order of the day in this film, with strange things in the town of Middleberg occurring that all seem to link back to teenage girl Frances.
 With the help of the imaginary friend Larry Houdini, Frances tries to stop the monster that haunts her.